mihaiep/Training_demo/README.md

 # Training_demo
 node.js examples.
-If you like to contribute create an issue [here](https://github.com/mihaiep/Training_demo/issues).
+If you like to contribute to this repo create an issue [here](https://github.com/mihaiep/Training_demo/issues).